Patterns in trees and quantum automorphism groups: Preliminaries

 We also denote by $P_{n}(T)$ the number of $(v, P)$-patterns in $T$, which is given by the formula

 \end{de}

 \begin{rem} \begin{enumerate} \item Once the root $v_{j}$ of a pattern is fixed, every permutation of the indices $i_{1}, \cdots, i_{p}$ describes the same pattern alongside $v_{j}$.
 Thus we need to choose an arbitrary order for the indices $i_{1}, \cdots, i_{p}$.
-For the sake of clarity, we chose the decreasing order, hence the boundaries of the sums in the expression of $P_{n}$. \item If we equip the set of all trees with $n$ vertices with the uniform probability measure $\p_n$, then $\gamma$ and $P_{n}$ become random variables, and Theorem \ref{thm:main} can be stated as follows :
+For the sake of clarity, we chose the decreasing order, hence the boundaries of the sums in the expression of $P_{n}$. \item If we equip the set of all trees with $n$ vertices with the uniform probability measure $\p_n$, then $\gamma$ and $P_{n}$ become random variables. \end{enumerate} \end{rem}